Domkal subdivision: Administrative units

-Domkal subdivision has 4 police stations, 4 community development blocks, 4 panchayat samitis, 38 gram panchayats, 240 mouzas, 203 inhabited villages and 2 census towns.
+Domkal subdivision has 4 police stations, 1 municipality (Domkal), 4 community development blocks, 4 panchayat samitis, 38 gram panchayats, 240 mouzas, 203 inhabited villages and 2 census towns.
 The census towns are: Islampur and Harharia Chak.

 The subdivision has its headquarters at Domkal.

 Police stations

 Police stations in Domkal subdivision have the following features and jurisdiction:

 Murshidabad district has a 125.35 km long international border with Bangladesh of which 42.35 km is on land and the remaining is riverine.

 There are reports of Bangladeshi infiltrators entering Murshidabad district.
-An estimate made in 2000 places the total number of illegal Bangladeshi immigrants in India at 1.5 crore, with around 3 lakh entering every year.
+An estimate in 2000 placed the total number of illegal Bangladeshi immigrants in India at 15 million, with around 0.3 million entering every year.
 The thumb rule for such illegal immigrants is that for each illegal person caught four get through.
 While many immigrants have settled in the border areas, some have moved on, even to far way places such as Mumbai and Delhi.
 The border is guarded by the Border Security Force.
 During the UPA government, Sriprakash Jaiswal, Union Minister of State for Home Affairs, had made a statement in Parliament on 14 July 2004, that there were 12 million illegal Bangladeshi infiltrators living in India, and West Bengal topped the list with 5.7 million Bangladeshis.
 More recently, Kiren Rijiju, Minister of State for Home Affairs in the NDA government has put the figure at around 20 million.
 Critics point out that the Bengali politicians, particularly those from the ruling Trinamool Congress and the CPI (M), believe that a soft approach to the problem help them to win Muslim votes.